-The Board of Directors and management of BVCA have committed to compliance with all relevant UK and EU laws in respect of personal data, and to protecting the “rights and freedoms” of individuals whose information BVCA collects in accordance with the General Data Protection Regulation (GDPR).
+The Board of Directors and management of BVCA have committed to compliance with all relevant UK and EU laws in respect of personal data, and to protecting the “rights and freedoms” of individuals whose information BVCA collects in accordance with the retained EU law version of the General Data Protection Regulation ((EU) 2016/679) (UK GDPR) and the Data Protection Act 2018 (DPA 2018).
 We are committed to protecting any information from which you can be identified ("personal information") that you share with us, including any information that you tell us about yourself, what we learn by having you as a customer, and the choices you give us about what marketing you want us to send you.

 This policy explains how we use your data and how we protect you.
 It also tells you about your privacy rights and how the law protects you.